StreakYC/react-smooth-collapse/README.md

  be jarringly effected when the rule is added.
 You may want this prop turned on if the children contains a dropdown element which is meant to visually escape its container.
-* `className` allows a CSS class name to be added to the outer element.
-Care should be taken if any rules added by the class name conflict with SmoothCollapse's own CSS properties.
  * `eagerRender` will ensure that all children are always rendered, even if they have never been expanded.
 This property defaults to false.

+Additional props such as `className` will be passed on to the outer element.
+Care should be taken if any rules added by the class name conflict with SmoothCollapse's own CSS properties.

 If the SmoothCollapse component starts out with expanded set to false, eagerRender is set to false, and collapsedHeight is 0, then the children are not rendered until